Duties Online - frequently asked questions

 No, but you must have access to the internet.

-- You can process transactions from your office and take the Transfer of Land instrument directly to Land Victoria for registration once you finalise a transaction in the system.
+- You can process duty transactions from your office and lodge the Transfer of Land instrument with Land Use Victoria for registration at settlement.

 - DOL is available 7am-10pm on business days.